sundial-protocol/docs/technical-spec/3-consensus-protocol/0-chapter.rst

-.. _h:consensus-protocol:

 Consensus protocol
 ==================

-This chapter describes Midgard’s L1 contract-based consensus protocol, which establishes the canonical chain of valid blocks.
+This chapter describes Sundial’s L1 contract-based consensus protocol, which establishes the canonical chain of valid blocks.
 It consists of the following components:

--  The operator directory is an onchain data structure that tracks active, retired, and newly registered Midgard operators.
+-  The operator directory is an onchain data structure that tracks active, retired, and newly registered Sundial operators.

 -  The scheduler is an onchain mechanism that assigns evenly sized time windows to operators on a rotating schedule.